Rak256/Neural-Network-/README.md

 ### ∂C/∂A

 The first partial derivative that must be computed is ∂C/∂A at the output layer.
 Let's call the hidden layer closest to the output layer capital L and the output A^[L].
-This should result in an n^[L] x m matrix (where n^[L] is the number of nodes in layer L and m is the number of training samples) where each i-jth entry is  ∂C/∂Aᵢⱼ.
+This should result in an n^[L] x m matrix (where n^[L] is the number of nodes in layer L and m is the number of training samples) where each i-jth element is  ∂C/∂Aᵢⱼ.
 Therefore, one can find this partial derivative matrix by finding the arbritrary ∂C/∂Aᵢⱼ.
 This neural network only has one output node so there is only 1 row in the output matrix.
 Therefore, the derivative can be shortened to ∂C/∂aⱼ The cost function is:

 <img width="1339" height="212" alt="image" src="https://github.com/user-attachments/assets/d12aa61b-9094-4984-a2ec-87583bf90c9a" />